malik-ben/malik-ben/README.md

 📂 [GitHub](https://github.com/malik-ben)

 📄 **Know about my experiences**

-📄 [Resume] reach out to me and I will be happy to share it with you.
+📄 For my resume reach out to me and I will be happy to share it with you.
 ---

 ### **⚡ Fun Fact**